pollen8/bananablossom.kitchen/readme.md

 * Cookie accept / policy
 * Contact us info
 * terms and conditions / refunds
+* look up product skus in backend and get prices from there - don't send total from front end
+* Custom sign on - prompt to create an account after order.

 Nice to have
 * Pick unavailable dates from google ical https://www.gatsbyjs.org/packages/gatsby-source-ical/?=ical